valkim55/Coding-Quiz/README.md

 ### The structure of the application
-<p>The quiz is presented in a question - answer format, where the user is given 10 questions testing their basic Javascript knowledge. <br>
+<p>The quiz is presented in a question - answer format, where the user is given 10 questions testing their basic Javascript knowledge.
 - <em> all questions and answers were generated using array, each answer choice is a button with an event listener tied to it. </em>